barbradi/talent-funnel/Javier-notes.md

 - integration tests for all methods in the controller including error scenarios
 - slice webmvc tests for all methods in the controller
 - skipped service and repository testing, it's easy
+- skipped rate limiter, I'd need to investigate this further pretty sure spring supports it, probably something similar to circuit breaker

 ## Run the application
 ./gradlew bootRun